ARTICLES & TRAILERS

 God only knows why anybody feels the need to revive the film, but talks continue to this day, with Universal dumping the project at first, before being picked up again by Universal.

 Cult classics often have the fiercest following.
 In the face of mixed reviews, the right film can still create lifelong fans.
-This why, when a an all-female remake of Ghostbusters was announced, fans of the original took to social media to throw plenty of criticism at plans for the revival of their beloved cult classic, which stood on its own two feet when it was released last year, though inevitably paled in comparison with the original.
+This is why, when an all-female remake of Ghostbusters was announced, fans of the original took to social media to throw plenty of criticism at plans for the revival of their beloved cult classic, which stood on its own two feet when it was released last year, though inevitably paled in comparison with the original.

 American Werewolf in London is one of these films that left its mark in the heart of its select group of fans.
 A remake of this absolute cult classic comedy horror film is being directed by none other than Max Landis, son of John Landis, who directed the 1981 original.
 It may be quite far away however, as the project was put on hold due to financial commitments not long after Landis came on board.